Correct Technique For Extending or Retracting Flaps on the 737-800

 • The V2+15 KIAS white carrot bug.

-The Flap Manoeuvring Speed bug is a green-coloured line.
-The bug indicates when to retract the current flaps detente.
+The flap manoeuvring speed reference is a green-coloured line.
+The reference indicates the minimum airspeed at which the current flap setting may be safely retracted.
 For example, when the aircraft's airspeed matches or passes through the flaps 5 designation you would select flaps 5 to flaps 1.
 Then, when the airspeed passes through the flaps 1 position you would select flaps 1 to flaps UP.

 Another way to think of the flap manoeuvring speed is it is the minimum airspeed that the flaps can be retracted.